Sign

 Field Definition Type Required

-key JWT tokens can be signed by a private key so that a second party can then verify that the payload in the token is legitimate.
-Private keys can be shared, but many algorithms can be decoded by a corresponding public key.
-String FALSE
+The private key used to sign the JWT, so that a second party can then verify that the payload in the token is legitimate.

 options